siberianfox/g2wiki/Flashing-G2-with-Windows.md

 * `bossac.exe --port=COM6 -e -w -v -b %HOMEPATH%\Downloads\TinyG2_Due_rob_usbtest.bin -R`

 Note that COM4 is the port that my ArduinoDUE showed up as.
 You can run the `mode` command by itself and it should return a COMx.
 Just use your port number.

+###Step 3b - Program TinyG2 onto the Due Using Atmel-ICE
+This requires Atmel Studio6.2 (or later) and an Atmel-ICE programmer.
+I've omitted a lot of steps, but there are some things to watch for

+* Make sure the ribbon cable is plugged into the SAM port, not the AVR port
+* Select SWD, not JTAG
+* Program the fuses to boot from FLASH, not ROM